PitonCMS/Engine/support/designer/templates.md

 To render Templates, PitonCMS uses [Twig](https://twig.symfony.com/doc/3.x/).
 Understanding how Twig works as a designer will simplify building custom websites with PitonCMS.
 You can also read more about the [Twig library in PitonCMS](/admin/support/designer/data).

 ## Page Structure
 Page Templates contain designer defined *Blocks* which represent broad areas of a webpage that hold editable content.
-Within Blocks are one or more *Elements* which are small reusable chunks of HTML with optional custom content.
+Within Blocks are one or more *Elements* which are small reusable chunks of HTML with optional saved custom content.
 Users cannot modify Blocks on the Page, but they can select and modify content within Elements contained within Blocks.

-When a user creates a new Page for the website, they first select an available Page Template from a list of options the designer defined as part of the project.
-Then the user will select one or more pre-defined Elements and add custom content within a Block.
+When a user creates a new Page for the website, they first select a Page Template from a list of options the designer defined as part of the project.
+Then the user will select one or more pre-defined Elements within defined Blocks, and add custom content.

 In the example of the *With Hero* Template that comes with PitonCMS, the Template has *Hero* and *Content* Blocks.
 The user can then simply add Elements with custom content to these Blocks when editing the Page.